 Christians are obsessed with the idea of salvation.
 Fair enough, salvation is essential.
-The problem, however, is that everyone has different opinions on what salvation actually is.
+However, the problem is that everyone has different opinions on what salvation is.
 Different traditions tend to emphasise and even make exclusive claims to their own definition of salvation at the expense of others.
 So in this series, I aim to explore the different facets of salvation so that we may better understand what it really is.
 Here are the salvific themes we’re going to explore:

 - Liberation and Exile

 - Substitution and Sacrifice

 Each motif plays a pivotal role in demonstrating what salvation is, how it is achieved and received, and how it is lived out by the believer.
 In this post, we will be exploring liberation and exile.

 In Australia, refugees, asylum seekers and displacement are huge issues.
 People are fleeing their homes in search of a safer place to live and to flourish because of war, famine and hunger.
 A recent study suggests that as many as 70.8 million people worldwide have been displaced as they desperately seek to find greener pastures.
 However, this isn’t anything new.
 Being forcibly removed from one’s country by foreign powers has been a recurring theme throughout the history of the people of Israel, starting on just the first few pages of the Bible.

 Exile begins with Adam and Eve in the Garden of Eden (Genesis 3:24).
 Humanity sins by eating from the tree of knowledge of good and bad; they’re expelled from the presence of God as a consequence.
 They’re driven eastward, and as the archetypal figures of Israel and indeed of all humanity, they represent the state of us all, separated and exiled from our true home with God.
 Throughout the rest of the Bible, we see this theme recurring to highlight the consequence of sin, rebellion, and even God using exile for restoration.